JessePlays3434/CBPR-J/README.md

-Faithful re-make of Country Battle Plus Remastered entirely in Java
+Faithful re-make of Country Battle Plus Remastered written in Java.